Stan0v/Integers-mean-filtered/README.md

 So for the current solution there are still many places to research and optimize.

 As about count assesment when single threaded approach performs faster, genetic algorithm could be used to find an extremum.
-But I implemented it in simple 'binary' powers of 2
+But I implemented it in simple 'binary' powers of 2 to simplify and speed up the process